scoremedia-archived/dcdc/README.md

 We have a project (i.e., `proj1`) that contains an API (`api`) service.
 With Docker, we are able to expose the API server's default port (`3000`).
 Thus `localhost:3000` routes to the API of `proj1`.
 We have another project (i.e., `proj2`) that also contains an API (`api`) service and is also exposed on the default port of `3000`.

-Both project exist as separate repositories and therefore has a different `docker-compose.yml` file.
-In isolation both projects run without any problem, and expose their API service on `localhost:3000`.
-The issue is when you want to run both projects at the same time, which might be need for development of a new feature or testing a complete flow.
+Both projects exist as separate repositories and therefore has a different `docker-compose.yml` file.
+In isolation, both projects run without any problem, and expose their API service on `localhost:3000`.
+The issue is when you want to run both projects at the same time, which might be needed for the development of a new feature or testing a complete flow.

-The naivee solution is to change one of the exposed ports for a project to `3001` so that the there is no clashing of ports.
+The naive solution is to change one of the exposed ports for a project to `3001` so that the there is no clashing of ports.
 So for example, `proj2`'s API is now exposed on port `3001` and is reachable at `localhost:3001`.

 There are a few problems here: